gaehlerm/SoftwareEngineering/README.md

 Worker classes implement complex algorithms in your code.
 Some people may argue that these are the only real classes.
 Most design rules for classes apply specifically to worker classes.
 Worker classes consist of very few private variables and no public variables.
 They often include some rather complicated private methods and a few public methods.
 Worker classes are the only type of classes with private methods.
 Other classes do not have complicated methods to hide; they only hide variables.

 This implies that worker classes are the only classes that perform complex tasks that should to be hidden from other programmers.
 At the same time, worker classes are extremely dangerous.
 Excessive complexity can be easily concealed within a single worker class, making it incomprehensible to anyone.
 You have to ensure that your worker classes are small and well-tested.
 In fact, a worker class isn't that different from a function, where the function arguments correspond to the member variables.
 Therefore, a worker class should never have more than three member variables and about 100 lines of code, depending on the general complexity of the class.
-Consider using a few functions instead of a worker class.
+Consider using a set of functions instead of a worker class.
 Functions have to explicitly pass around the variables, which might make the code easier to understand and test, even if the code overall becomes slightly longer.

 As a general rule of thumb, one can say that a worker class has become too complex if you struggle to write tests for it.
 This is a clear indication that it's time to break up the class into smaller pieces.
 For more details, refer to the chapter on testing.